ntrtd/d365-agent/docs/implementation/phase_4.md

 # Phase 4: Optimization, Self-Learning & Wider Rollout

-*   **Goal:** Optimize performance across **multiple specialized agents** and the shared MCP Hub.
+*   **Goal:** Optimize performance across **multiple specialized agents** and the shared MCP Hub (using the **SAP Cloud SDK client**).
 Enhance user experience for interacting with different agents.
 Implement self-learning capabilities based on aggregate telemetry.
 Prepare for wider adoption across the organization and potentially external users.
 *   **MVP:** Demonstrable performance improvements for key scenarios across the deployed specialized agents, potentially leveraging shared caching in the MCP Hub.
 A functional self-learning feedback loop analyzing cross-agent telemetry to generate actionable insights or tool suggestions. **Multiple agents** are successfully used by a wider pilot group, with stable performance and established monitoring/support.
 Clear plan and readiness for broader enterprise deployment of the agent suite.

 ## Task Checklist